Down Syndrome Study may Reveal an Early Biomarker of Alzheimer’s Disease

 While research has not yet linked an early biomarker to AD, the cause of early-onset AD in people with DS (DS-AD) could indeed lie in their genes.
 Down Syndrome is caused by a partial or complete extra copy of chromosome 21.
 Chromosome 21 carries the gene for amyloid precursor protein that is implicated in increased amyloid-beta plaque deposition in the brains of people with AD or DS-AD.
 However, differences may exist between the two conditions.
 In brains of people with DS, diffuse amyloid-beta deposits appear during childhood or early adulthood, while these deposits appear at an older age in those with late-onset AD.
 Mutations in chromosome 21 or other chromosomes are seen in a small fraction (about 10percent) of cases of idiopathic AD.

 “The Alzheimer’s field has about 100 clinical trials going on.
-There are exactly two for people with DS and AD,” says Lotta Granholm, Ph.D., D.D.S., Director of the MUSC Center on Aging.
+There are exactly two for people with DS and AD,” says Lotta Granholm, Ph.D., D.D.S., former Director of the MUSC Center on Aging.
 To help bridge this gap, Granholm has commenced a biomarker study that enables physicians statewide to collect potential biomarkers for early-onset AD from the blood of DS patients.1

 Entering people with intellectual disabilities in clinical trials has been a historically delicate undertaking.
 Experts plan to advance their research responsibly.
 Granholm recently helped organize a workshop sponsored by the Alzheimer’s Association, the Linda Crnic Institute for Down Syndrome, and the Global Down Syndrome Foundation, which invited AD and DS experts from MUSC and across the country to share their collective knowledge about the links between DS and AD and to offer criteria for conducting AD clinical trials in people with DS.
 The workshop was covered in the Washington Post1 and was the subject of a recent article in the journal Alzheimer’s & Dementia.2